PMS & Periods: Frequently Asked Questions

-PMS affects up to 90% of women before they reach the menopause.
+PMS affects up to 80% of women before they reach the menopause.
 However, with no single known cause or unifying treatment protocol, it is a subject that still raises lots of questions.
-Read on for our expert opinion on some of the most frequently asked questions about PMS…
+Read on for our expert opinion on some of the most frequently asked questions about PMS and periods…

 How does magnesium affect muscle cramps?